eloquent/cosmos/README.md

 ## What is *Cosmos*?

-*Cosmos* is a library for representing and manipulating PHP class names.
-It features a comprehensive API for performing many tasks, including:
+*Cosmos* is a library for representing and manipulating PHP symbols.
+Supported symbol types include class, interface, trait, namespace, function, and constant names. *Cosmos* features a comprehensive API for performing many tasks,
+including:

-- Parsing *resolution contexts* (sets of `namespace` and/or `use` statements) for classes, interfaces, and traits
+- Parsing *resolution contexts* (sets of `namespace` and/or `use` statements) from source code
-- Resolving class name references relative to a resolution context
+- Resolving symbols relative to a resolution context
-- Finding the shortest reference to a qualified class name relative to a resolution context
+- Finding the shortest reference to a qualified symbol relative to a resolution context
-- Generating an optimal resolution context for a set of class names
+- Generating an optimal resolution context for a set of symbols

-*Cosmos* is primarily designed to aid in code generation, and resolution of class names contained in comment annotations, but should be useful in any circumstance where run-time class name resolution is involved.
+*Cosmos* is primarily designed to aid in code generation, and resolution of symbols contained in comment annotations, but should be useful in any circumstance where run-time symbol resolution is involved.

 <!-- References -->